marcospgp/marcospgp.github.io/about.md

 I don't believe in fancy wording.
 If you talk weird, you got something to hide.
 And making something harder to understand than it has to be is a crime against humanity.

 I am an extremist believer in the church of ease of use.
 I live by progressive disclosure of complexity, which means every interface should be obvious to someone seeing it for the first time, yet still powerful for someone who has explored its details.
-And if you want to explain something to someone, build your ideas up as if they are lego blocks before you start trying to put together your tower of reasoning.
+And if you want to explain something to someone, build your ideas up as little lego bricks before you start putting together your tower of reasoning.

 If you wish to get in touch, you can reach out through the links in the footer, or email me <a href="&#109;a&#105;l&#116;&#111;:&#101;&#109;&#97;&#105;&#108;&#64;&#109;&#97;&#114;&#99;&#111;&#115;&#112;&#101;&#114;&#101;&#105;&#114;&#97;&#46;&#109;&#101;">here</a>.